vmipfdr/Python-Terminal-Game/readme.md

 ### Flash cards

-A user should be able to create new cards.
-They should be able to set up a training session, pick the number of cards they'd like to review and then see that many cards.
-For each card, they should be presented with the "front" and then asked for the "back".
-Keep track of how many times a card has been answered correctly and incorrectly.
+- A user should be able to create new cards.
+- They should be able to set up a training session
+- Pick the number of cards they'd like to review and then seecthat many cards.
+- For each card, they should be presented with the "front" and then asked for the "back".
+- Keep track of how many times a card has been answered correctly and incorrectly.

 ### Potentially Useful Python Features